kotanys/brainfuck/README.md

         <ul>
           <li>-i - ignore code check</li>
           <li>-l [path] - Create a log if program crashes.
 Unless "path" is specified, log.txt will be used as a log file.</li>
+          <li>-nc - do not use crash points (`)</li>
         </ul>
         <li>Note that path must be written as-is, without any additional symbols (like ")</li>
     </ul>
 </ol>

+Now it supports crash points.
+If interpreter reaches character \`, program will crash and log will be made.

 By the way, you can compile it as .dll and use it in your programs.
 Just set "OutputType" in SharpBrainfuck.csproj to "library".